DanialArab/NoSQL/README.md

       "C:\Program Files\MongoDB\Server\7.0\bin\mongod.exe" --dbpath="c:\data\db"

 Then I need to have another cmd prompt to start up a MongoDB shell.
-In my version, there was no mongo.exe and so I needed to download the mongosh.exe from the net.
+In my version, there was no mongo.exe and so I needed to download the 'mongosh-1.10.6-win32-x64' from the net that contains mongosh.exe.
+I need to copy and paste the following in the cmd prompt:

       "D:\0_Machine_Learning\Software -- ML Journey\22.
 MongoDB\mongosh-1.10.6-win32-x64\bin\mongosh.exe"